 |Presentation Shadowing||Client Contacts||Contractor Meetings||Design Reviews|

 The student is responsible for contacting potential employers, providing them with an application for employment and providing a portfolio as required.
-In addition, the student should present a copy of the Internship Program Guidelines, the Internship Program Introduction Letter from the Department Chair, and the Intern Evaluation form.
+In addition, the student should present a copy of the Internship Program Guidelines, the Internship Program Introduction Letter from the Department Head, and the Intern Evaluation form.
+Please see the Ten Steps to an Internship for additional information.

 The intern is expected to be a responsible and productive member of the firm or agency, utilizing his/her employable skills to the highest extent on behalf of the employer while observing and gaining knowledge of office operations.
 The intern is an employee, rather than a guest, and is expected to conduct him/herself accordingly.

-Employers should sign the Introduction Letter from the Department Chair that outlines the internship's educational goals as well as complete the Intern Evaluation (provided by the student) summarizing the student's value to the firm or agency.
+Employers should sign the Introduction Letter from the Department Head that outlines the internship's educational goals as well as complete the Intern Evaluation and Site Self-Assessment forms (provided by the student) summarizing the student's value to the firm or agency.
 Employers should include the approximate dates of employment, an outline of the duties and responsibilities performed, and any areas needing improvement.
+Students should be paid at least the minimum wage reflective of the jurisdiction in which the internship occurs for the duration of the internship.

 Click here for current opportunities posted on the Department web site.